huhuTuo/others/Model Selection/Use Overfitting To Evaluate Different Models/README.md

 # Overfitting to evaluate Linear Regression Model and Non-linear Regression
+### For More Information  Please go to Goolge Slides Link -  [Click Here](https://docs.google.com/presentation/d/1YcYXMXg8SQbBT12w6R3MLeNMssGOGSk2SY6FlbKQ9TU/edit?usp=sharing) &#x1F537;

 ### Suppose we collect a set of sample data and distribute the sample data by